Annual Tariff/Copyright Forms

 Why: Radio stations need a licence to compensate artists and record companies for public performance of their music by simulcast and non-interactive and semi-interactive webcast.
 Applies to all non-commercial stations that have simulcasts or other webcasts including streaming archives.
 Downloadable files are not included.

-Cost: $25/year flat rate for simulcasts + $25/year flat rate for any other types of webcasts for a maximum total of $50/year.
+Cost: $25/year (flat-rate) +Tax for simulcasts + $25/year (flat-rate) +Tax for any other types of webcasts for a maximum total of $50/year.

-Form: for payments Register here.
+Form: for payments, Register here.
 Due Jan 1, annually

 Re:Sound Support Contact – Hilary Shaw <hshaw@resound.ca> ***MATERNITY LEAVE NOTICE***